kaisenlinux/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-use-partial-parse-config-cache`<br/>
 **Environment Variable**: `TERRAGRUNT_USE_PARTIAL_PARSE_CONFIG_CACHE` (set to `true`)<br/>

 This flag can be used to drastically decrease time required for parsing Terragrunt files.
-The effect will only show if a lot of similar includes are expected such as the root terragrunt.hcl include.
+The effect will only show if a lot of similar includes are expected such as the root terragrunt configuration (e.g. `root.hcl`) include.
 NOTE: This is an experimental feature, use with caution.

 The reason you might want to use this flag is that Terragrunt frequently only needs to perform a partial parse of Terragrunt configurations.